DrDunstan/TrustM365/README.md

 > Licence-gated areas show as **Licence required** rather than erroring.
 TrustM365 detects available features automatically on first sync.

 > **Custom Collectors** — monitor any additional Microsoft Graph endpoint using the Custom Collectors wizard.
-No code required.

 ---